-When it comes to birth control methods, surgical methods are an option for those who want a permanent, long-term solution.
-These medical procedures seek to effectively interrupt reproductive capacity.
+When it comes to birth control methods, surgical methods They are an option for those who want a permanent, long-term solution.
+These medical procedures aim to effectively interrupt reproductive capacity.
+The best-known surgical methods are… tubal ligation in women and the vasectomy in men.
+Both procedures are considered permanent forms of contraception.

 What are surgical contraceptive methods?

-On surgical contraceptive methods They are a form of birth control that involves a medical intervention to block or cut the tubes that carry eggs or sperm.
-The purpose is to permanently prevent fertilization and therefore pregnancy.
+The surgical contraceptive methods Suppressions are a form of birth control that involves a medical procedure to block or cut the fallopian tubes or ducts that carry eggs or sperm.
+The goal is to permanently prevent fertilization and, therefore, pregnancy.
+It is important to note that these methods are generally irreversible, so it is crucial that people who choose these procedures are certain they do not want more children in the future.

 Tubal ligation in women